Discover our NorCal Diabetes Challenge.Enrollment open until January 30th

-Macrosomia can be a complication of a mother’s gestational diabetes as extra glucose from gestational diabetes can cross the placenta and trigger insulin over-production in the baby’s pancreas.
+Macrosomia can be a complication of a mother’s gestational diabetes because extra glucose from gestational diabetes can cross the placenta and trigger insulin over-production in the baby’s pancreas.
 The size of the baby usually leads to a C-section birth.

 Low blood sugar and need for an intravenous glucose solution for babies.